lyu-ai/agentok/api/README.md

 ## Docker Build

+> This does not work.
+We've reverted to the old way of building the image.

 We've separated the Dockerfile to base image and app image for better caching.
 You can build the image with the following commands:

 ### Base Image